arvgram/SEB-TS_foundation/ts_modelling/notes.md

       - test on all datasets
       - learning rate <- 10^-5
     - test out of the box on unseen data: ETTh2, other temperature, other traffic
-- find a good schema for learning rate when doing pretraining/finetuning
+- Analyse incremental learning results
 - if time: adapt everything to always use Multidataset

-### Finished:
 - when switching datasets, validate first so that validation loss is compared to out of box performance of new dataset
 - Add inherited loss to finetuning
 - Analyse effect of pretraining etc